marichards/FH_intermediate_R/README.md

 ### Week 5
 - Here are the [Week 5 Materials](https://marichards.github.io/FH_intermediate_R/Week_5/Week_5_Materials.html).
 This lesson goes into SQL-style joins and other commands to assemble data.

+### Week 6
+- Here are the [Week 6 Materials](https://marichards.github.io/FH_intermediate_R/Week_6/Week_6_Materials.html).
+These materials build out the SQL style of writing queries, a useful skill to couple with your knowledge of `dplyr`.